ivanpfalcao/druid-dataproc/README.md

 # Druid Dataproc

-### This project intents to create an easy way to work with Druid using Google Dataproc
+### This project intents to create an easy way to work with Druid using Google Dataproc.
+It also configures a Google Cloud Storage bucket as Druid Deep Storage, allowing to use preemptive machines too.

 ## Preparations